deividAlfa/Alfa-166-CD-Changer-Unilink-Emulator/readme.md

 A workaround is to change the track after changing the CD, it will unmute and start working normally.<br>

 The PCM5102A outputs 2Vrms, which is too much for the ICS input and will cause distortion.<br>
+Use the UDA1334A instead, it's a readily available alternative which should work much better, it outputs 0.9Vrms.<br>
-To fix this, you need to halve the amplitude and buffer the signal.<br>
+To fix the PCM5102A level, you need to halve the amplitude and buffer the signal.<br>
 Driving the audio input directly with the resistor divider will lead to a very poor sound quality!<br>
 Check the circuit below the PCM5102A connections.<br>
 <br>